Darin Sprite

 Fault saveText(IStr path, IStr text);

 Functions that start with the word load or save will always try to read/write resources from/to the assets folder.
 They handle both forward slashes and backslashes in file paths, ensuring compatibility across operating systems.
 Additionally, resources are separated into three groups.
-Managed, raw and temporary.
+Raw, managed and temporary.

 Managed Resources